EventStore/documentation/docs/cloud/faq/providers.md

 ### Azure: We use AKS, to simplify setup.
 Can you expose the cluster to the public internet?

-We have no plans to expose clusters via a public IP address
+We have no plans to expose clusters via a public IP address.

-### Kubernetes: Is there guidance in using Kubernetes with EventStoreDB Cloud?
+### Kubernetes: Is there guidance in using Kubernetes with EventStore Cloud?

 Guidance on  linking resources hosted in  Kubernetes on  Azure (AKS) and Google Cloud (GKE) will be published soon.